jfm15/CompleteLandmarkPackage/README.md

 1.1 Train a model using the following command.
 This script resizes images in your training set directory and saves them in ConfidentLandmarkEnsembling/cache.
 This script will perform the experiment 3 times.
-Each experiment will train the ensemble from scratch and after 10 epochs it will save the 3 base estimators in {output_path}/ceph_sup_150/run:{X}_models/ were {X} is replaced by 0, 1 or 2 depending on which repetition the experiment is.
+Each experiment will train the ensemble from scratch and after 10 epochs it will save the 3 base estimators in {output_path}/ceph_sup_150/run:{X}_models/ where {X} is replaced by 0, 1 or 2 depending on which repetition the experiment is.

 ```